Day 327: A Living Sacrifice to God

 • Paul concludes by summarizing the principle that should guide all actions: “Do not be overcome by evil, but overcome evil with good.”

-12:2 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.
+12:1 Therefore I urge you, brothers, by the mercies of God, to present your bodies a living sacrifice, holy, acceptable to God, which is your spiritual service.
+Don’t be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what is the good, well-pleasing, and perfect will of God.

-12:21 Be not overcome of evil, but overcome evil with good.
+21 Don’t be overcome by evil, but overcome evil with good.